iota-uz/cc-token/README.md

 ### For Single Files

 - Cache is especially useful for repeated checks during development
-- Use `-verbose` to confirm cache hits
+- Use `--verbose` to confirm cache hits

 ## Troubleshooting

 ### "ANTHROPIC_API_KEY environment variable is not set"

 Set your API key:

 ```bash
 export ANTHROPIC_API_KEY="sk-ant-..."
 ```